Randall Spare, DVM

-John Kellenberger has been with AVC since 1996 and a partner since 2003.
+John Kellenberger has been with AVC since 1996 and a business partner since 2003.
 He received both his B.S. in Animal Science & Industry and DVM degrees from Kansas State University.
-John’s family includes his wife, Angie, daughter Calley, and sons Call and Cord.
+He tends to both large and small animals, but the majority of his time is spent with large animals.
+John's family includes his wife, Angie, daughter Calley, and sons Call and Cord.
 Family pets include nine dogs, five cats and five horses.
-John enjoys hunting, fishing, golf, dog training, and most of all, spending time with his wife and kids.
+John enjoys hunting, fishing, golf, and most of all, spending time with his wife and kids.

 Kelly Deewall, DVM

 Kelly Deewall has been offering her services at AVC since 2002.
 Kelly is a graduate of Oklahoma State University where she earned both her B.S. in Animal Science and DVM degrees.
 She tends to both large and small animal patients.
-She designs diagnostic and treatment plans for small animals, performs elective and emergency surgeries, and fields clients’ questions.
+Dr. Deewall designs diagnostic and treatment plans for small animals, performs elective and emergency surgeries, and fields clients' questions.
 Kelly focuses on small animal orthopedic cases, pain management and rehabilitation.
-Kelly and her husband, Nathan, are owners of three dogs and two cats.
-In her spare time, she enjoys dog rescue, gardening and helping family with cattle work.
+Kelly and her husband, Nathan, are parents to one daughter, Neva.
+They're owners of two Great Danes, two cats and two chickens.
+In her spare time, she enjoys spending time with family, dog rescue, art, reading and helping family with their Herefords.

 Debby Fox, Office Manager

-Brett Westrup joined the AVC team in September 2015 and is a large animal vet technician.
+Brett Westrup joined the AVC team in September 2015 and is an artificial insemination technician.
 He cares for large animal patients and assists the veterinarians with large animal projects.
 He is a graduate of Sterling College and has experience in large animal care.
 His hobbies include hunting, golfing, coaching junior high football, working on the ranch with his dad, and spending time with his kids riding horses, riding bikes and going for walks.
 Brett follows KU basketball, the Kansas City Chiefs and is a huge Kansas City Royals fan.
 He also finds time to officiate high school football games.
-He and his wife, Jaymi, are parents to three girls, Bretlynn, Brystol and Bryton.
+He and his wife, Jaymi, are parents to four girls, Bretlynn, Brystol, Bryton and Bracey.